Hi there, welcome to my personal and professional site. This is where I occasionally put content that doesn’t have

 I have a background in Mathematics and Engineering.
-I did my Ph.D. in Human Factors Engineering at the University of Toronto, where I was also doctoral fellow in the very interdisciplinary Health Care, Technology and Place program, taught courses in Linear Algebra and TA’d seminars in Engineering and Society.
-I did my post-doc in the Program in Health Communication and Decision Making at the Center for Bioethics and Social Sciences in Medicine at the University of Michigan.
+I did my Ph.D. in Human Factors Engineering at the University of Toronto, where I was also doctoral fellow in the very interdisciplinary Health Care, Technology and Place program, taught courses in Linear Algebra and was a teaching assistant for seminars in Engineering and Society.
+I did my postdoc in the Program in Health Communication and Decision Making at the Center for Bioethics and Social Sciences in Medicine at the University of Michigan.
 I am now an Assistant Professor in the Faculty of Medicine at Université Laval in Quebec City, Québec.

-My research is broadly about how people use information delivered via technology to make health and medical decisions.
-I focus on risk communication and values clarification, looking at the design and use of things like interactive interfaces and social media.
+My research is broadly about how people use information delivered via technology to understand evidence and make decisions about health.
+I focus on risk communication and values clarification, looking at the design and use of digital media.
 My guiding philosophy is rooted in Human Factors, and I describe it like this:

 I design and evaluate for the way people are, rather than for the way we wish they were; and

 I aim to adapt technologies to people, rather than requiring people to adapt to the technologies.

-I am married and have two children.
+I am married and have two children, ages 9 and 4.
 I like running, field sports and outdoor activities like backcountry hiking, canoeing, snowshoeing and cross-country skiing.
 Also, since my family lives in Québec now, we have taken up downhill skiing.
 (I can no longer keep up with my children.)
 I have been living with type 1 diabetes for over three decades now.
 When I am not working or with my family, I like to read or play overly complicated board games.
 I grew up in Saskatchewan and I’m still not entirely used to daylight savings.